 What pilot arc plasma cutters do best

 Pilot arc machines are built for rougher material.
-Because the pilot arc does not need instant contact with bare steel, they are more likely to start and keep cutting on:
+The pilot arc fires inside the torch before it ever reaches the steel, so it doesn’t need instant contact with bare metal.
+That means these cutters are more likely to start and keep cutting on:

-• lightly oily metal (wipe first when you can)
+- lightly oily metal (wipe it down first when you can)

 They’re also handy for piercing.
-Many pilot arc torches can pierce directly (within the machine’s rated cut thickness) without drilling a start hole first.
-That helps on cutouts, brackets, and repair patches.
+Many pilot arc torches can pierce directly, within the machine’s rated cut thickness, without drilling a start hole first.
+That speeds up cutouts, brackets, and repair patches.

 Related reading: how a pilot arc plasma cutter works.